Founders meeting in New York City to launch the East Coast Greenway.

 - ECGA designates a 13 new trail segments representing record length of new off-road greenway (100 miles) at Spring and Fall meetings in Newark, NJ, and Durham, NC.

 - Organization recovered to financial health post-Great Recession

-- Close the Gaps Club Tour experienced the Outer Banks of NC
+- Close the Gaps Club Tour rides North Carolina’s Outer Banks.

 - 19 trails designated totaling 50 miles at Spring and Fall meetings in Simsbury, CT, and Stuart & Jupiter, FL, bringing the off-road portion of the ECG to 26%